turbopasi/nedboose/README.md

 # NeDBoose

-A minimal Mongoose-like wrapper for `@seald-io/nedb` in vanilla Node.js.
+A minimal Mongoose-like wrapper for `@seald-io/nedb` in vanilla Node.js for a simple, local persistent storage.

 ## Dependencies